 9th Possible Loss of Credit

-At the 9th absence in any class a letter will be sent to the parent/guardian informing them of the student’s loss of credit.
+At the 9th absence in any class a letter will be sent to the parent/guardian informing them that their student may lose credit.
 Questions regarding loss of credit are referred to an Assistant Principal.
 Students may apply for credit restoration if they have no more than one unexcused absence and are passing in the affected class.

 Policy for Appointments During School Hours